 How to Create New Worksheets in Excel?

-As soon as you click on this button, it will insert a new sheet to the right of the active sheet; for example, in the above image active sheet is “Sheet1”, if we click on the insert sheet icon, we will get the new sheet to the right of this sheet.
+As soon as you click on this button, it will insert a new sheet to the right of the active sheet; for example, in the above image active sheet is “Sheet1” If we click on the insert sheet icon, we will get the new sheet to the right of this sheet.

-Once the sheet is inserted, we can also change the position of the worksheet by moving the worksheet to wherever we want to by holding the worksheet with our left click of the mouse.
+Once the sheet is inserted, we can also change the position of the worksheet by moving the worksheet to wherever we want to be holding the worksheet with our left click of the mouse.
 Before the insertion of the new sheet, the active sheet was “Sheet 1”, but as soon as you insert the new sheet, it will take the place of the active sheet.

-Change Name of the Worksheets
+Change the Name of the Worksheets in Excel

 Now it will highlight the existing sheet name with edit mode.